 7. Most 25 percent of American consumers who shopped for clothing online spent between $51 and $100.
 Enterprise App

 8. Moreover, 23 percent of consumers spend one to two hundred dollars per month.
-Merely 2% of purchasers expended over $1001 on apparel within a single month.
+Merely 2% of purchasers spent over $1001 on apparel within a single month.
 Enterprise App

 10. There are about 8.8 million physical product stores and about 290,000 virtual product stores.
 3dlook